helenacruz/send-to-kindle/README.md

 # Send To Kindle

 Sent To Kindle is a Windows application for sending .epubs, .mobis and .pdfs to your kindle using its e-mail.
-I've been lazy so it doesn't have a fancy command line interface (yet).
-It requires [Calibre](https://calibre-ebook.com/) for converting the .epubs and uses Windows Credential Manager to save your e-mails and password.
-It uses the [Credential Management](https://www.nuget.org/packages/CredentialManagement/) and [vaultmanager](https://github.com/Bhaal22/vaultmanager) to interface with WCM.
-Send To Kindle also has a really crappy user interface for the authentication.
+It requires [Calibre](https://calibre-ebook.com/) for converting .epubs and uses Windows Credential Manager to save your e-mails and password.
+StK uses the [Credential Management](https://www.nuget.org/packages/CredentialManagement/) and [vaultmanager](https://github.com/Bhaal22/vaultmanager) to interface with WCM.
+Send To Kindle also has a really crappy graphical interface for the authentication.

 ## How to use